A Look at Who Early Visitors to East Africa Thought We Are

 "Shenzi" is a commonly used word in Eastern Africa, and it is also one of Kiswahili's oldest.

-However, the local population could not pronounce it in Arabic; and that is how "Zenj" became "Shenz".
+Later, they used the word "Zenj" to refer to the Bantu people who occupied this region.
+However, the local population could not pronounce it in Arabic, so that is how "Zenj" became "Shenz".
 It is this version that later found its way into the Swahili language.

 Writing in the 10th century, Abi Bakr al-Maqdisi, a respected Arabic geographer of the time, described the Zenj people as follows: